How does this all work?

 I'm actually more interested in taking on a dare challenge, what do I do?

 You have a few options.
-First, you can simply peruse the list of active dares and take on any one of those.
-Second, you could always dare yourself to take on a dare or have one of your friends or family members dare you.
+You could always dare yourself to take on a dare or have one of your friends or family members dare you.

 Who owns the videos once I upload it to your site?

 You actually own the video but please be aware that by uploading your video to the site you are granting us a non-exclusive license to use and license the video in any way we deem acceptable.
 See our terms of service for a full explanation.
 Click here.

 Is there a limit to how many dares I can take on?